mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 title: "Transformation matrix for projection of 3D objects into a 2D plane (projection transform)"
 date: 2016-02-14 12:18:26
 summary: |
-  In Computer Graphics 3D objects created in an abstract 3d world will eventually need to be displayed, to view these objects in a 2d plane like a screen objects will need to be projected from the 3D space to the 2D plane with a transformation matrix.
+  In Computer Graphics 3D objects created in an abstract 3D world will eventually need to be displayed in a screen, to view these objects in a 2D plane like a screen objects will need to be projected from the 3D space to the 2D plane with a transformation matrix.

   <br />
-  In this article I cover two types of transformations: Orthographic projection and Perspective projection and analyze the matrix behind the transformation matrices for both transformations.
+  In this article I cover two types of transformations: Orthographic projection and Perspective projection and analyze the math behind the transformation matrices.
 image: /images/projection-matrix!perspective-all.png
 tags: ["computer graphics", "transformation matrix", "orthographic projection", "perspective projection", "3d", "2d"]
 libraries: ["math", "threejs"]